sheraghty/LearningPython/Loops.md

   print(i)
 ```

-It is also possible it iterate over a more complex ranges using things like lists for dictionaries in python
+It is also possible it iterate over other data types using things like lists or dictionaries in python
 ``` python
 L=["bigfoot","mothman","aliens","yeti"] #make a list for i in L: